 - Skin and mouth conditions.
 Diabetes may leave you more prone to skin problems, including bacterial and fungal infections.

 - Hearing impairment.
 Hearing problems are more common in people with diabetes.

 - Alzheimer's disease.
 Type 2 diabetes may increase the risk of dementia, such as Alzheimer's disease.

-- Depression.
+- Depression related to diabetes.
 Depression symptoms are common in people with type 1 and type 2 diabetes.

 Complications of gestational diabetes

 Most women who have gestational diabetes deliver healthy babies.
 However, untreated or uncontrolled blood sugar levels can cause problems for you and your baby.